seven1m/lydia/README.md

 * Function calls are recognized like so:
   * `foo 1` -- one or more *things* separated by space
+  * `foo 1 2` -- whitespace between args is all you need
+  * `foo 1, 2` -- you can use a comma if you want to
   * `(foo)` -- an identifier wrapped in parentheses (the only way to call a function with no args)
   * `1 * 2` -- actually a function call to `*` with arguments `1` and `2`.
-* Use a comma to wrap a function call to the next line (like a poem):
+* You must use a comma to line wrap a function call:

         foo "arg one",
             "arg two"